pmb-7684/ST558_Project_2/README.md

 # Histogram

 This histogram shows the distribution of growing time for berries.
-This histogram show a bimodal distribution.
+It show a bimodal distribution.

 ``` r
     g<-ggplot(berries_df,